MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/bpa-faq.md

 ---
 # Business performance analytics FAQ

-This article answers frequently asked questions about business performance analytics.
+This article answers frequently asked questions about Business performance analytics.

 > [!NOTE]
 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
-For more information about how to participate in the public preview of business performance analytics, contact <bpaquestions@service.microsoft.com>.
+For more information about how to participate in the public preview of Business performance analytics, contact <bpaquestions@service.microsoft.com>.

-### How do I sign up for the public preview of business performance analytics?
+### How do I sign up for the public preview of Business performance analytics?

 We're implementing a public preview to ensure that we can provide a successful experience for our customers and obtain valuable feedback.
 To sign up for public preview, follow the steps listed [here](install-bpa.md).

-### What's the estimated time that's required to set up business performance analytics?
+### What's the estimated time that's required to set up Business performance analytics?

-The setup of business performance analytics takes up to 60 minutes.
+The setup of Business performance analytics takes up to 60 minutes.
 However, it takes up to 24 hours for data to be available on reports.

-### I received an error during the installation of business performance analytics.
+### I received an error during the installation of Business performance analytics.
 How do I fix it?

-The following errors are likely to occur if another operation is in progress during the installation of business performance analytics.
+The following errors are likely to occur if another operation is in progress during the installation of Business performance analytics.
 If these errors persist, retry the installation.

 - "There's another \[RibbonMetadataGeneration\] running at this moment."
 - "Issues with enabling change tracking: msdyn\_BpaTablesVirtualEntities."
 - "Import failed - errorCode: 0Description: Unable to complete updates to the Track changes option for table."
 - "Flight EnableSqlRowVersionChangeTracking isn't enabled.
 The functionality requires enabling sql row version change tracking feature.
 Enable flight EnableSqlRowVersionChangeTracking."

-### How do I retry the installation of business performance analytics if it fails?
+### How do I retry the installation of Business performance analytics if it fails?

 1. Sign in to [Power Platform admin center](https://admin.powerplatform.microsoft.com/) by using Microsoft Dataverse admin credentials.
 2. Go to **Environments**, and select **Dynamics 365 Apps**.
 3. Find **Business performance analytics**, and select **Installation failed**.
 4. Select the link to retry the installation, and monitor the app installation process.

-### When will data be available in reports after the business performance analytics is installed for the first time?
+### When will data be available in reports after the Business performance analytics is installed for the first time?

 Data will be available after 24 hours after installation is completed.

 ### When will data be available on reports?

-We recommend that you check 24 hours after the installation of business performance analytics is completed.
+We recommend that you check 24 hours after the installation of Business performance analytics is completed.

 ### How many years of data are available on reports?

 Business performance analytics has data for the current calendar year plus the previous three calendar years.

-### After business performance analytics is set up, how often is the data refreshed?
+### After Business performance analytics is set up, how often is the data refreshed?

 Data is refreshed once per day, at 00:00:00 AM (UTC).
 To see exactly when a report's data was last refreshed, open the report.
 Towards the top of the window, the rightmost item displays when the data for the report was last refreshed.

-### How long does it take for fresh data to be available every day on business performance analytics reports?
+### How long does it take for fresh data to be available every day on Business performance analytics reports?

 The amount of time that's required depends on the volume of data.
 However, there should be fresh data every 24 hours.

-### How do I uninstall business performance analytics?
+### How do I uninstall Business performance analytics?
-There are two options available to uninstall business performance analytics.
-If you need to install business performance analytics after uninstalling, wait four hours before installing.
+There are two options available to uninstall Business performance analytics.
+If you need to install Business performance analytics after uninstalling, wait four hours before installing.

 Option one: